Skip to main content

 Editing a Productivity Rule

 3. The first set of options shows the original Productivity Profile and its Category.
-You cannot change the profile here, but you can change the category (see the Categories section below to learn how to create or edit categories).
+You cannot change the profile here, but you can change the category.

 4. To add another profile, click the Add Productivity Profile button, then select a Productivity Profile and a Category.
-Any selected rule objects (from Step 2 above) that don't exist in this profile will be added to the profile automatically and assigned the category you choose.
-If the rule objects already exist in the profile, they will be updated with your new category selection.
+If the rule object (from Step 2 above) doesn’t exist in this new profile, it will be added to the profile automatically and assigned the category you choose.
+If the rule object already exists in the profile, it will be updated with your new category selection.

 You can add as many profiles as you need by clicking the Add Productivity Profile button.